 What is it about this line of chalk hills and wooded heaths that has drawn so many of England’s finest writers over the centuries and continues to inspire the writers of today and tomorrow?
 Hilaire Belloc called them “the great hills of the South Country”.
 For Algernon Swinburne they were “green, smooth-swelling, unending”.
 For Rudyard Kipling, “Our blunt, bow-headed, whale-backed Downs.”
 When Nobel Laureate and author of The Forsyte Saga John Galsworthy died, he had his ashes scattered across them from a plane.

-Virginia Woolf lived, walked, wrote and died on the South Downs around Rodmell and her sister’s home at Charleston.
-The latter was also a retreat for much of the Bloomsbury group and its wider circle, with the likes of EM Forster, John Maynard Keynes, TS Eliot and Lytton Strachey spending time on contemplative hikes from its 17th Century Farmhouse.
+Virginia Woolf lived, walked and wrote on the South Downs, living in Monk’s House in Rodmell from 1919 until her death in 1941.
+Monk’s House and Woolf’s sister’s house in Charleston also served as retreats for much of the Bloomsbury group and its wider circle, including the likes of EM Forster, John Maynard Keynes, TS Eliot and Lytton Strachey.

 150 years earlier and 100 miles away in Hampshire, Jane Austen felt most able to write when she was at her home in Chawton, inspired by her beloved Hampshire.
 And for Edward Thomas, the melancholy war poet that died at Arras in 1917, walking the forested hills around the Hampshire hangars brought solace and inspiration.